Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 There are a few different types of neural networks that are popular today:

-Convolutional Neural Networks (CNNs): These are often used in detecting objects in images and in doing image search, but their applicability goes beyond just image analysis and they can be used to find patterns in other types of data as well.
+-  Convolutional Neural Networks (**CNN**s): These are often used in detecting objects in images and in doing image search, but their applicability goes beyond just image analysis and they can be used to find patterns in other types of data as well.
 CNNs treat input data (such as images) in a spatial manner (in two or three dimensions for example), and are able to capture spatial dependencies in the data.

-Recurrent Neural Networks (RNNs): are suitable for modeling sequential data that has temporal dependencies.
+-  Recurrent Neural Networks (**RNN**s): are suitable for modeling sequential data that has temporal dependencies.
 They are trained to generate the next steps in a sequence, such as the next letters in a word, or the next words in a sentence, voice recording, or video.
 They are typically used in translation, speech generation, and time series prediction tasks (references).
-A popular variation of RNNS is LSTM (Long Short Term Memory) that are used because of their ability and effectiveness in modeling long-range dependencies.
+A popular variation of RNNs is LSTM (Long Short Term Memory) that are used because of their ability and effectiveness in modeling long-range dependencies.

-Generative Adversarial Network (GANs): have been shown to be quite adept at generating new, realistic images based on other training images.
+-  Generative Adversarial Network (**GAN**s): have been shown to be quite adept at generating new, realistic images based on other training images.
 GANs train two models in parallel.
 One network (called generator) is trained to generate data (based on historical examples of previously occurring data such as images or text or video).
 The other network (discriminator) tries to classify these generated images as real or synthetic.
 During training a GAN, the goal is to generate data that is realistic enough that the discriminator network is fooled to the point that it cannot distinguish the difference between the real and the synthetic input data.

+Goodfellow et al. (2016) http://www.deeplearningbook.org/ provide a (mathematical) introduction to deep learning.

 Currently, deep neural networks are popular for a certain class of problems and a lot of research is being done on them.
 It is, however, important to keep in mind that they may often require a lot more data than are available in many problems.
-In many problems, such as natural language processing, image , and video analysis, there are techniques to start from a pre-trained neural network model, that reduces the need for additional training data.
+In many problems, such as natural language processing, image, and video analysis, there are techniques to start from a pre-trained neural network model, that reduces the need for additional training data.
  Training deep neural networks also requires a lot of computational power, but that is less likely to be an issue for most people today with increased access to computing resources.
 Typical cases where deep learning has been shown